sgreer81/bb-theme-child/README.md

 * `gulp` — Compile and optimize the files in your assets directory
 * `gulp watch` — Compile assets when file changes are made

+### Manage assets

+Assets are managed in `assets/manifest.json`.
+Add your scss and js assets to be passed to Gulp.
+Please note, multiple can be added.
+This is where you would include any assets from your `node_modules` directory pulled in using NPM.

+This is also where you can add your local url for BrowserSync.

+Any fonts that are added to the `assets/fonts` directory will be bundled into the `dist` directory.